 Contestant must be present for Appearance Judging.
-Contestants lined up in order of projects and classes within projects.
+Contestants lined up in order of projects.
 Each contestant presents themselves to the judges wearing or carrying the entry they made, complete with accessories.
 When excused by the judge the contestant must bring the garment back on a hanger to the rack with a tag with name and county pinned to the garment.